This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Place butter, sugar, egg, milk and vanilla extract in a bowl.
-Whisk for 2 minutes.
+• Place the butter, sugar, egg, milk, and vanilla extract in a bowl.
+Whisk for 2 minutes until well combined.

-- Combine the flour, baking powder and salt together.
-Stir into the creamed mixture.
-Fold in the blueberries.
+• Combine the flour, baking powder, and salt in a bowl.
+Stir this mixture into the creamed mixture, then fold in the blueberries.

-- Transfer the batter into the pans.
-Bake for 30 minutes or until a cake tester inserted in the center comes out clean.
-If you use a regular loaf pan, you may need to bake for 40 minutes or more.
-If the top of the cake gets too dark, cover it with a sheet of aluminum foil to avoid over browning at 30 minutes mark.
+• Transfer the batter into the pans and bake for 30 minutes, or until a cake tester inserted in the center comes out clean.
+If using a regular loaf pan, you may need to bake for 40 minutes or longer.
+If the top of the cake starts to darken too much, cover it with a sheet of aluminum foil at the 30-minute mark to prevent over-browning.

-- Let cool for 10 minutes, dust with powdered sugar if desired.
+• Let the loaves cool for 10 minutes, then dust with powdered sugar if desired.

 Notes